-2.19.3 Denial of Service
+2.20.3 Denial of Service

 Denial of Service (DoS) is a malicious attempt to make a machine or network resource unavailable to its intended users, such as to temporarily or indefinitely interrupt or suspend services of a host connected to the Internet.
-EHG7XXX industrial managed switch is designed so that uses can filter out various types of attack as shown in Denial of Service setting webpage (Figure 2.166).
+EHG7XXX industrial managed switch is designed so that uses can filter out various types of attack as shown in Denial of Service setting webpage (Figure 2.187).
 The followings are some vulnerable attacks that can be prevented by the EHG7XXX switch function.

-Denial of Service Setting
+Denial of Service Setting -Denial of Service Setting-----------------------------------

+Bonial of Connect County

-Land packets (SIP=DIP) Enabled
+Land packets (SIP=DIP) ☐ Enabled

 TCP Fragment ☐ Enabled

 TCP Flag ☐ Enabled

-L4 Port ☐ Enabled
+L4 Port Enabled

-ICMP ☐ Enabled
+ICMP Enabled

 Max ICMP Size 512 (0 to 1023)

 Update

-Figure 2.166 Denial of Service Setting Webpage
+Figure 2.187 Denial of Service Setting Webpage